 [UPDATE 19 JANUARY 2017 — the Department of Justice has unveiled a new, redrafted version of this Bill approved by Cabinet.
 The guide below reflects the 2015 version of the draft Bill, not the new version]

-What’s wrong with the Cybercrimes Bill?
+What’s wrong with the draft Cybercrimes Bill?
 A lot.
 But these are its Seven Deadly Sins.
 Click on each item to get more info:

 1. Hands over control of the internet to the Ministry of State Security!